HomeResource Hub

 All employers statewide

-Candidates can refuse to supply salary history, employers can’t retaliate against candidates that don’t provide salary history & certain employers are required to disclose wage information before employment.(Equal Pay for Equal Work
+Candidates can refuse to supply salary history, employers can’t retaliate against candidates that don’t provide salary history & certain employers are required to disclose wage and benefit information before employment.(Equal Pay for Equal Work

 Section 3-304.1 & HB 123)